Floppy/floppy.github.io/source/_posts/2014-07-07-learning-from-the-electoral-commission.markdown

 comments: true
 categories:
 ---
-*This is the latest in my series about standing as an MP.
-See the archive for older posts.*
+*This is part of my series about standing as an MP.
+See the archive for other posts.*

 So, today I spoke to the Electoral Commission.
 In my last post, I made a bunch of assumptions based on reading their website about what was legal and what wasn't.
 Today I checked all that with them, and was pretty much right, thankfully.